SMC242/uni-notes/cs/CS Map.md

 - [[Web Development Map|Web Development]]: creating websites
 - [[Design Map|Design]]: creating models of how an app could work
 - [[Cyber-security Map|Cyber-security]]: building secure software
+- [[Constraint Programming Map]]: a style of declarative programming where you declare constraints for valid solutions

 # Libraries, languages, and tools
 ## Libraries